Meet the Maker

 Grilled Mahi Mahi, fried native grouper sandwiches and a crab cake Caesar Salad are on the menu at this seafood inspired location.
 Fresh seafood is not the only thing on the menu – try the chicken tenders or the spicy buffalo wings.

 A Sony Ericsson Open favorite!
-Starbucks returns to the Main Plaza, serving fresh, rich-brewed Italian-style espresso beverages, served along with a variety of pastries and confections.
+Enjoy your favorite Starbucks concoction in a relaxed café environment or take it to go and catch the latest performance on the nearby entertainment stage.
+Starbucks returns to the Main Plaza, serving fresh, rich-brewed Italian-style espresso beverages, served along with a variety of sandwiches, pastries and confections.

 What happens when you combine the fast-paced action of tennis and beach volleyball?–you get Beach Tennis USA!
 BTUSA returns to the Sony Ericsson Open for a weeklong series of pro exhibitions and open free play.
 So join the movement and try America’s fastest growing beach sport.
 Racquets and balls provided free of charge.
 To learn more, visit www.beachtennisusa.net.
 Located by Grandstand Court.